Sienci-Labs/Resources/longmill/the-basics/lm-feeds-and-speeds.md

 ## Terminology

-<b>Feed rate:</b> how quickly the tool moves in the X and Y directions, usually defined in millimeters (or inches) per minute.<br>
+**Feed rate:** how quickly the tool moves in the X and Y directions, usually defined in millimeters (or inches) per minute.<br>
-<b>Plunge rate:</b> how quickly the tool moves in the Z direction, usually defined in millimeters (or inches) per minute.<br>
+**Plunge rate:** how quickly the tool moves in the Z direction, usually defined in millimeters (or inches) per minute.<br>
-<b>Spindle speed:</b> the speed that the tool spins in the rotary tool, defined in RPM (rotations per minute).
+**Spindle speed:** the speed that the tool spins in the rotary tool, defined in RPM (rotations per minute).
 Most compact routers operate at speeds between 10,000 and 30,000 RPM.<br>
-<b>Depth of cut/Step down:</b> the amount of depth that the CNC machine removes with every cutting pass, defined in millimeters or inches.<br>
+**Depth of cut/Step down:** the amount of depth that the CNC machine removes with every cutting pass, defined in millimeters or inches.<br>
-<b>Step over:</b> the offset that is applied between the old cutting pass and the new one, usually defined as a percentage of the tool's cutting diameter.
+**Step over:** the offset that is applied between the old cutting pass and the new one, usually defined as a percentage of the tool's cutting diameter.

 ## Recommendations